Habengut/Polestar_Charging/README.md

 1.0 - Initial Release

 ## Licensing
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details